About the Journal

 Diseña promotes research in all areas of design.
 Its specific aim is to promote critical thought about methodologies, methods, practices, and tools of research and project work.

 Under the assumption that design research methods and techniques not only describe realities "out there", but also contribute to the elaboration of forms of reality, Diseña is interested in research that explores new methodological repertoires that respond to the needs and dimensions of a social world in constant transformation.

-For the journal is especially relevant the thought produced in Latin America.
+For the journal, the thought produced in Latin America is especially relevant.